 - Locate a summer program that fits your budget.
 Programs offered by schools, recreation centers, universities, and community-based organizations often have an educational or enrichment focus.

-- The library is a great, free resource.
+- Utilize the library, a great, free resource.
 Check out books that interest your child.
 Participate in free library summer programs and make time to read every day.

 - Take free or low-cost educational trips to parks, museums, zoos and nature centers.

-- If you are taking a day trip by car, choose a place with an educational theme.
+- Get in the car for a day trip to a place with an educational theme.
 Camping is also is low-cost way to get outside and learn about nature.